Madhan-I/100DaysofCloud/Journey/001/Readme.md

 ![T2](https://user-images.githubusercontent.com/55656091/88688225-b850a500-d116-11ea-9c9f-1553f44f4e54.JPG)

-Submit a build named "orders" with a version of "1.0.0", AND a build named "products" with a version of "1.0.0".
+To complete the steps, use below command to Submit a build named "orders" with a version of "1.0.0"

 COMMMAND:

 ![T3](https://user-images.githubusercontent.com/55656091/88688562-18dfe200-d117-11ea-9f45-0586cace468f.JPG)

-Similarly, repeat the step for the Products Microservice:
+Similarly, repeat the step for build named "products" with a version of "1.0.0"

 COMMMAND: